 Chaol Westfall

-Captain of the Royal Adarlan Guard, Chaol struggles with divided loyalties between his duty to the Crown and his growing feelings for Celaena.
+Chaol Westfall is Captain of the Royal Adarlan Guard, he struggles with divided loyalties between his duty to the Crown and his growing feelings for Celaena.
 He begins to question the King’s rule and faces the consequences of political and personal choices.

 Philippa Spindlehead